 8. Let It Grow

-Your dog’s coat is his natural protection against both the heat and cold.
+Your dog’s coat is their natural protection against both the heat and cold.
 It works like hay as an insulator that traps heat.
 Many cold-tolerant breeds have a double coat of fur to help them cope with freezing temperatures.
 During the winter, you can let it do its stuff.
-Say good-bye in the summer to improve air circulation to cool him.
+Say good-bye in the summer to improve air circulation to cool them.

 9. Add a Coat